TysonChickens/PythonCrashCourse_Notes/Chapter_2/Ch2_VariablesSimpleDataTypes.md

 * **2-3.
 Personal Message**: Use a variable to represent a person’s name, and print a message to that person.
 Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”

 * **2-4.
 Name Cases**: Use a variable to represent a person’s name, and then print that person’s name in lowercase, uppercase, and title case.

 * **2-5.
 Famous Quote**: Find a quote from a famous person you admire.
 Print the quote and the name of its author.
-Your output should look something like the following, including the quotation marks:
-Albert Einstein once said, “A person who never made a mistake never tried anything new.”
+Your output should look something like the following, including the quotation marks: Albert Einstein once said, “A person who never made a mistake never tried anything new.”

 * **2-6.
-Famous Quote 2**: Repeat Exercise 2-5, but this time, represent the
-famous person’s name using a variable called famous_person .
+Famous Quote 2**: Repeat Exercise 2-5, but this time, represent the famous person’s name using a variable called famous_person .
 Then compose your message and represent it with a new variable called message .
 Print your message.

 * **2-7.
 Stripping Names**: Use a variable to represent a person’s name, and include some whitespace characters at the beginning and end of the name.
 Make sure you use each character combination, "\t" and "\n" , at least once.
 Print the name once, so the whitespace around the name is displayed.
-Then print the name using each of the three stripping functions, lstrip() , rstrip() , and strip()
+Then print the name using each of the three stripping functions, lstrip(), rstrip(), and strip().

 ---